 The Office of Life and Faith was formed as an alliance of Children's Ministries, Marriage and Relationship Education, Seasons for Growth and Natural Fertility Services with Zoë Marr assisting John as Professional Officer in 2014.
-Currently SRE sits within Pastoral Ministries - Formation & Education which is managed by Rose McAllister and assisted by Educational Officer Natasha Brotherton..
+Currently, SRE sits within Pastoral Ministries - Formation & Education, Manager Rose McAllister and Officer Nicola Graham.

 The scope of Children's Ministries (SRE) was broadened in 2017 and continues to incorporate the relationship between parishes and Catholic schools.
-Currently, Loretta Heffernan (Myall Deanery), Lucy Sneesby-Tooth (Hunter Deanery), Jennie Nolan (Watagan Deanery) and Helene O'Neil (Newcastle Deanery) are the Family Ministry Coordinators.